Access4all/adg/pages/examples/headings/html-5-outline/README.md

 #### Otherwise: use ARIA to overrule heading levels

-If you really need to use HTML 5 outline, you can try to use ARIA's `role="heading"` together with `aria-level` (to set a specific level, e.g. `aria-level="3"` for heading level 3).
+If you really need to use HTML 5 outline, you can try to use ARIA's `role="heading"` together with `aria-level` (to set a specific level, for example `aria-level="3"` for heading level 3).
 You could do that even programmatically using JavaScript.

 [Example](_examples/html-5-headings-outline-with-aria-level-fixes)